 Plan ahead for the 2020 Spring Meeting

 Next year’s Spring Meeting will again be held in conjunction with the British Society for Animal Science (BSAS) –at the De Vere East Midlands Conference Centre near Nottingham on 31March and 1April.
 Theme of the meeting will be ‘Challenge of Change’.
-You can find further information about the Branch here.

 For the Spring Meeting is already open, as you’ll know from the Secretary’s recent email.
 Closing date for submissions has been extended to November 26.
 (Apologies for any previous confusion over this deadline.)